eclipse/mosaic.website/content/tutorials/barnim_advanced/_index.md

 The `Event` created in this method is passed with a `this` argument, which represents an `EventProcessor` which gets notified as soon as the proposed event time is reached.
-As this class implements the `EventProcessor` interface, the method `processEvent()` will be called by the application simulator ons the simulation time is reached:
+As this class implements the `EventProcessor` interface, the method `processEvent()` will be called by the application simulator once the simulation time is reached:

 ```java
 @Override